NoneShen/Poly-document/add_chain/relayer.md

-## Development Specifications for relayer
+## Development Specifications for Relayer

-Poly relayer is the role to relay cross chains messages and interact with cross chain manager contracts.
+Poly relayer plays the role to relay cross chains messages and interact with cross chain manager contracts.
 There are two components in the implementation:

 ## Chain Listener
-Chain listener is used to fetch data from the chain(as source chain), including fetch block headers, scan cross chain events emitted from cross chain manager contract, fetch merkle proofs if it's used to verify the cross chain message in the `Poly` chain.
+Chain listener is used to fetch data from the chain (as source chain), including block headers, cross chain events emitted from cross chain manager contract and merkle proofs when it's used to verify the cross chain message in the `Poly` chain.

 ```
 type IChainListener interface {